Danielkague/Group_25-wk3-Ai-tools-Assignment/README.md

 ## MNIST Handwritten Digits Classification with CNN

-A complete implementation of a Convolutional Neural Network (CNN) for classifying handwritten digits from the MNIST dataset using TensorFlow/Keras.
+A complete implementation of a Convolutional Neural Network (CNN) for classifying handwritten digits from the MNIST dataset using Pytorch.
 This project achieves >95% accuracy on the test set and includes comprehensive visualization and analysis tools.

 ## Overview